 Robert graduated from the Atlantic Veterinary College in Canada in 2002, going on to work at the world renowned Hagyard Equine Medical Institute in Lexington, Kentucky, USA before joining the Team at Chiltern Equine Clinic in 2004.
 Robert has a special interest in management of competition horses and spends much of his time with lameness/poor performance and vet for purchase examinations.
 He also has a keen interest in sport horse breeding (formally heading our Reproductive Services).
 Robert has been the Team Veterinarian for the British Dressage Pony Team since early 2014 (Gold Medal Team in 2015 and Silver Medal Team in 2014) as well as the Team Veterinarian for the Bi-Annual 2** European Eventing Championships since 2013 (Silver Medal Team in 2013 and 2015).
 He is an FEI Veterinary Delegate for international competition.

 Ruth graduated from University College Dublin (UCD), Ireland.
 Following graduation she spent 4 years in private practice in Ireland and Australia.
 In 2010 she returned to University College Dublin where she completed a 1 year internship in equine clinical studies and following this, a 3 year equine surgical residency.
 Her interests aside from surgery include poor performance and lameness.
 Ruth joined us in September 2014 as our resident surgeon based at Blueberry Farm Hospital and also covers our southern and central areas.
-Ruth has undertaken an MRI training programme allowing her to safely operate our new MRI machine at Blueberry farm.
+Ruth has undertaken an MRI training programme to perform MRI scans on horse's and produce high quality diagnostic images.

 After graduating from the University of Bristol, Helen undertook a two year internship at Newmarket Equine Hospital.
 She then spent three years in equine practice on the Essex-Suffolk border before moving to Chiltern Equine Clinic in 2013.
 Helen enjoys all aspects of being an equine vet but has a particular interest in lameness and poor performance.
 She completed a post graduate certificate in advanced veterinary practice (Equine Surgery - Orthopaedics) in 2015 and is an RCVS advanced practitioner.
 Helen is based at our Blueberry Farm hospital.
-Helen has undertaken an MRI training programme allowing her to safely operate our new MRI machine at Blueberry farm.
+Helen has undertaken an MRI training programme to perform MRI scans on horse's and produce high quality diagnostic images..
 Helen is a recognised FEI treating veterinarian.

 Rebecca graduated from Tufts School of Veterinary Medicine, USA in 2002 after completing a degree in Animal Science and Veterinary Medicine at Rutgers University.
 Following graduation, she completed an internship at Rochester Equine Hospital, before spending the next 5 years working for equine practices in New Hampshire and Connecticut.
 In 2008, Rebecca moved to the UK following a spell in Berlin and undertook locum work prior to joining a large animal veterinary group in Ely.
 Rebecca joined us in September 2014 and enjoys all aspects of equine practice but has a particular interest in acupuncture, dentistry, performance problems and geriatric horse care.
 She is based at our Bury Farm branch and covers our Northern and Eastern areas.